Antanter/Snake_Predefactor/README.md

 # Snake_Predefactor

-a simulator of snake which likes apples.
+a simulator of snake which likes apples. written in RUST.

 it's going to be handled by one of there AI models (the one which will be the cheapest (china helllooo))